-We develop CRISPR-based technologies for high-throughput genome and transcriptome perturbation in microbes, and we apply these technologies in the model eukaryote Saccharomyces cerevisiae to study complex eukaryotic genetics.
+We develop CRISPR-based technologies for high-throughput genome and transcriptome perturbation in microbes, and we apply these technologies in the model Saccharomyces cerevisiae to study complex eukaryotic genetics.

-High-throughput CRISPR-based precision genome editing
+High-throughput CRISPR-based precision genome perturbation

 Applying precision editing to study how genotype impacts phenotype